 Explore Vanessa Vineyard

 Vanessa Vineyard is now included with your BC Wine Country Explorer’s Pass – on sale now! #SwirlSipExplore Explorer’s Pass Program available at winebc.com

 Glowbal Restaurant Group is one of Western Canada’s fastest growing restaurant groups and has become one of the most successful restaurant companies in Vancouver.
 The group of eight brands include Glowbal, Coast, Italian Kitche, Trattoria (Kitsilano, Park Royal and Burnaby), Black + Blue, The Roof, The Fish Shack and Nosh (Burnaby and TELUS Garden).
 Immersing guests in an experience that is fresh and vibrant, with flawless service, impressive wine and cocktail lists, and some of the most inventive, celebrated cuisine in the Pacific Northwest, it’s no twonder that Glowbal restaurants are exactly where everyone wants to be.

-I received dinner for myself and my companion at no charge to facilitate this review.
+I received dinner, including taxes and gratuity, for myself and my companion at no charge to facilitate this review.
 All opinions are my own.
 Images MyVanCity.
 Featured image courtesy of Vanessa Vineyard.